enrico404/SearchEngineForDblp/README.md

 # dblpSearchEngine

-my personal search engine for the dblp database. in development...
+my personal search engine for the dblp database. \
+in development...

 # testing
 move the file "test.xml" to the parent directory of the project folder

 # how to use

+language supported:

 f-t-s : ([field:] search-pattern) \
 search-pattern : keyword | “phase” \